2016 FIELD SCHOOL EXCAVATION

 Come to Rome and engage history: exploration, archaeology, and conservation!

-The American Institute for Roman Culture’s Summer Archaeological Field School is an intensive, accredited six-week educational program in Roman archaeology led by AIRC faculty and affiliated expert archaeologists.
-The program offers students a unique combination of (1) one week of specialized academic instruction on the topography and development of Rome, including visits to major museums and open-air sites to augment field studies and provide participants with a broader context of what life was like in the ancient city, and (2) five weeks of hands-on fieldwork at an important archaeological site in the city and environs.
-In 2014 the program will be held from June 9 through July 20 and will take place at Ostia Antica, the harbor city of ancient Rome.
+The American Institute for Roman Culture’s Summer Archaeological Field School is an intensive, accredited five-week educational program in Roman archaeology led by AIRC faculty and affiliated expert archaeologists.
+The program offers students a unique combination of (1) one week of specialized academic instruction on the topography and development of Rome, including visits to major museums and open-air sites to augment field studies and provide participants with a broader context of what life was like in the ancient city, and (2) four weeks of hands-on fieldwork at an important archaeological site in the city and environs.
+In 2016 the program will be held from June 6 through July 10 and will take place at Ostia Antica, the harbor city of ancient Rome.

 WHY CHOOSE THIS PROGRAM?